tldr-pages/tldr/pages/linux/toolbox-init-container.md

 # toolbox init-container

-> Initialize a running container.
+> Initialize a running `toolbox` container.
+> This command is not expected to be directly invoked by humans, and cannot be used on the host.
 > More information: <https://www.mankier.com/1/toolbox-init-container>.

 - Pass gid as the user's numerical group ID from the host to the `toolbox` container: